kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECKS.md

 ### External Checks

 External checks are configured using `khcheck` custom resources.
 These `khchecks` can create pods from any Kuberhealthy check image the user specifies.
 Pods are created in the namespace that their `khcheck` was placed into.
 A list of pre-made checks that you can easily enable are listed [here](docs/EXTERNAL_CHECKS_REGISTRY.md).
-To learn how to write your own checks of any kind,

 ### `khcheck` Anatomy